mikaebora/TriSakay/trisakay_consolever/README.md

-# TrikSakay Console Version:
+# TriSakay Console Version:

-This Python script implements a console-based application for a transportation service called "TrikeSakay."
+This Python script implements a console-based application for a transportation service called "TriSakay."
 The script leverages MySQL as the backend database to manage user data, bookings, and interactions between passengers and drivers.
 The key functionalities include user sign-up, login, booking a ride, and additional options such as updating user information, deleting users, and viewing bookings for drivers.

 ### Features: